 We’ve even built simple app templates to get you launching your Proximity based apps in a matter of minutes!
 Check them out in the Cloud and hit the ground running.

 Estimote Proximity beacons also support Estimote Connection, Estimote Telemetry, iBeacon and Eddystone protocols.
 Keep in mind, however, you can only have one of these packets enabled at a time with Proximity beacons: Estimote Monitoring, iBeacon, or Eddystone.
+(EDIT: With Google discontinuing Nearby Notifications starting on December 6th, 2018, users will no longer be able to receive notifications through Eddystone-URL.)

 Location beacons were originally built for a totally different use case, specifically asset tracking and Indoor Location, but happen to also be compatible with our Proximity SDK, Estimote Monitoring, and a Proximity use case.
 Both Long-range Location Beacons and Location Beacons with UWB also support multi-packet advertising, mesh networking, have built-in sensors, and a range of 200m, as well as a longer default battery life (up to 5 years, versus up to 2 years).
 Location Beacons can broadcast multiple packets simultaneously.
 Besides Estimote Monitoring, iBeacon and Eddystone, there are other packets available: